-d Prepare your Route Plan thoroughly with particular reference to Safety Altitude and suitable diversions.
-Familiarise yourself with geographical features, time points, airspace en-route and the procedures in any helicopter special routes. e If you fly a single engined helicopter and your proposed route takes you over a congested area, forest, lake etc where a forced landing due to engine failure could be hazardous to yourself or those on the ground, plan a different route - so that you can make a safe forced landing.
+Prepare your Route Plan thoroughly with particular reference to Safety Altitude and suitable diversions.
+Familiarise yourself with geographical features, time points, airspace en-route and the procedures in any helicopter special routes.

+If you fly a single-engine helicopter and your proposed route takes you over a congested area, forest, lake etc where a forced landing due to engine failure could be hazardous to yourself or those on the ground, plan a different route - so that you can make a safe forced landing - Fly Defensively!

-f Note congested areas, high ground, masts and other obstructions in planning your safe altitude; note Maximum Elevation Figures (MEF) on charts.
-Remember you must not fly over some High Security Prisons and other sites in a helicopter, these may not be shown on your chart, but are listed in the UK AIP ENR 5-1-2.
+Note congested areas, high ground, masts and other obstructions in planning your safe altitude; note Maximum Elevation Figures (MEF) on charts.
+Remember you must not fly over some High Security Prisons and other sites in a helicopter, these may not be all shown on your chart, but are listed in the UK AIP ENR 5-1-2.

-g Plan to reach your destination at least one hour before sunset, unless qualified, equipped and prepared for night flying.
-(Public transport night flying is prohibited in single-engined helicopters.)
-You may not spot fog or low cloud at night.
+Plan to reach your destination at least one hour before sunset, unless qualified, equipped and prepared for night flying.
+(Public transport night flying is prohibited in single-engine helicopters).
+You may not spot fog or low cloud at night!

-h In order to comply with Rule 5 of the Rules of the Air, 'Low Flying', you must NOT fly:
+In order to comply with Rule 5 of the Rules of the Air, 'Low Flying', you must NOT fly: within 500 ft of persons, vessels, vehicles and structures, unless taking off or landing in accordance with normal aviation practice or,

-- within 500 ft of persons, vessels, vehicles and structures, unless taking off or landing in accordance with normal aviation practice or, - over or within 1000 m of any assembly in the open air of more than 1000 persons at an organised event, - over a congested area, ie city, town, or settlement, below 1500 ft above the highest fixed object within 600 m of the helicopter, unless flying on a notified route under 'Special VFR', - at such a height/speed combination that persons or property on the surface are endangered in the event of an engine failure, - in the London 'Specified Area', except on the approved route i If you intend to fly below 1000 ft agl (where most military low flying takes place).
-Use Freephone 0800 515544 for the Civil Aircraft Notification Procedure (CANP) or Pipeline and Powerline Inspection Procedures, (PINS) to let them know where and when you will be operating on relevant activities (see appropriate AICs and Safety Sense Leaflet 18A 'Military Low Flying').
+- over or within 1000 m of any assembly in the open air of more than 1000 persons at an organised event, - over a congested area, i.e. city, town, or settlement, below 1000 ft above the highest fixed object within 600 m of the helicopter, unless flying on a notified route under 'Special VFR', - at such a height/speed combination that persons or property on the surface are endangered in the event of an engine failure, - in the London 'Specified Area', except on the approved route

+If you intend to fly below 1000 ft agl (where most military low flying takes place) use Freephone 0800 515544 for the Civil Aircraft Notification Procedure (CANP) or Pipeline and Power line Inspection Procedures (PINS) to let them know where and when you will be operating on relevant activities.